edgedb/easy-edgedb/chapter13/index.md

 Note the first line of the insert where we create a variable called `lucy`.
 We can then use that to bring in all the data to make her a `MinorVampire`, which is much more efficient than manually inserting all the information.
 It also includes her strength: we add 5 to that, because vampires are stronger.

+We could give her the name 'Lucy Westenra' here because the `name` property is a delegated constraint from the `Person` type, but we'll just call her Lucy now.

 Here's the insert:

 ```edgeql